Skip to content

 Conclusion

-Turning on page preloading in Edge is a simple way to make websites load quicker, working well with your regular browsing habits.
+Turning on page preloading in Edge is a simple way to make websites load quicker, and it works well with how you normally browse.

 You can manage these settings through the Edge menu or the Registry.
 Always be careful when editing the registry to avoid system errors.